ITSUREN/DSA/NOTES/Expression_Conversions.md

 }
 ```
 2. Repeat till above condition is reached:
-    1. If scanned character is alphabet then Push to the Operand Stack
+    1. If scanned character is alphabet then Push to the Operand Stack.
     ```c
     if (isalpha(character)) {
         operand0[0]=character; operand0[1]='\0';